-The quest to attain Business Agility is nothing new for organizations, but the pandemic has meant that the ability to rapidly adapt to market and environmental upheaval in a productive and cost-efficient manner has become business critical.
+The quest to attain Business Agility is nothing new for organisations, but the pandemic has meant that the ability to rapidly adapt to market and environmental upheaval in a productive and cost-efficient manner has become business critical.

-Our new point of view ‘Business Agility – how it’s not yet another buzzword’ lays out how an entire organization can gain the ability to rapidly adapt to market and environmental changes in a productive and cost-efficient way.
+Our new point of view ‘Business Agility – how it’s not yet another buzzword’ lays out how an entire organisation can gain the ability to rapidly adapt to market and environmental changes in a productive and cost-efficient way.
 In it we identify four stages underpinned by our established agile at scale approach, that lead the way to greater flexibility and resilience: